 Shark Tank Sheets Laundry Club Update

 - Result: $500,000 for 8% equity and 2% advisory shares

 - Shark: Daniel Lubetzky

-Their laundry detergent sheets dissolve quickly in the wash.
-They use coconut oil and plant-based ingredients, with no synthetic ingredients.
-They are convenient and cost-effective, just toss them in the washer with your laundry and you’re good to go!
+Their laundry detergent sheets dissolve quickly and clean using coconut oil and plant-based ingredients free of synthetics.
+They’re convenient and cost-effective — just toss them in the washer with your laundry and you’re good to go!